- Before you apply for a job

 What does it involve?

-Increasingly, businesses of all sizes have a need to engage with their clients, customers and stakeholders through social media.
+Increasingly, businesses of all sizes need to engage with their clients, customers and stakeholders through social media.
 As more and more of our communication takes place online and through social channels, so companies have learnt the importance of taking social media seriously.
-There's now a growing opportunity out there to produce, curate and manage content for employers - be that articles on a specific subject for a B2B (business-to-business) company's clients or to drive wider awareness of a particlar issue for a charity.
+There's now a growing opportunity out there to produce, curate and manage content for employers - be that articles on a specific subject for a B2B (business-to-business) company's clients or to drive wider awareness of a particular issue for a charity.

 Content & social media management sits at the intersection of marketing, advertising, PR, corporate communications and media - and the balance will differ depending on the organisation.
 For those with humanities or language degrees, it can be a great route into exciting businesses and a first step on the path to a senior marketing or communications role.

-At its worst: A monotonous role where you say what you are told to, hammering the same message again and again without any scope to be creative, make any un-approved comments or read/write/design outside very narrow bounds.
+At its worst: A monotonous role where you say what you are told to, hammering the same message again and again without any scope to be creative, make any unapproved comments or read/write/design outside very narrow bounds.